 Urge your member of congress to contact the Centers for Medicare & Medicaid Services (CMS) to rescind the recent alarming CMS proposal to expand CRNA scope of practice to include chronic pain care.
-Participate now.

 Follow the prompt to input your home zip code.
 A phone number and talking points will be provided at the beginning of each of the three calls (your two Senators and one Representative).
 To move to the next call, simply fill out the short form at the bottom of the page indicating the outcome of your call.
 Thank you for your advocacy efforts.